enonic/app-rss/README.md

 * Added support for controlling number of feed items to generate
 * Proper handling of RSS feed title (from content title)
 * Fixed a bug that breaks the RSS feed if the Published Date property is a DateTime with timezone
-* Controller does not run if content is not a RSS Page
+* Fix so that controller does not run if content is not a RSS Page (avoids crash)
 * Upgrade to Gradle 3.4
 * **Breaking change** removed the field "title" from RSS content type (using displayName instead).